STI AOS Explained: Stop Oil Blow-By for Good - Crawford Performance

 If you're serious about protecting your Subaru's boxer engine, an Air Oil Separator (AOS) is one of the most critical modifications you can make.
 It’s a device designed to solve a problem inherent to the flat engine design: oil getting into the combustion chamber where it doesn’t belong.
 An AOS intercepts the oil-filled vapor from your engine's crankcase ventilation system, separates the oil, and returns it to the engine, ensuring only clean air re-enters your intake.
 This simple process prevents a host of performance issues and potential engine damage, making it a foundational upgrade for both daily drivers and track-built STIs.
 By installing an AOS, you're not just adding a part; you're investing in the longevity and reliability of your engine, allowing you to push your car with greater confidence.

-How an AOS Protects Your STI Engine
+How an AOS Guards Your STI Engine

 Think of an Air Oil Separator as a dedicated filter for your engine's oil vapor.
 As your engine runs, pressure builds in the crankcase, and this pressure needs to be vented.
 The vented air, however, is mixed with fine oil droplets.
 An AOS is plumbed into this system to catch that vapor.
 It works by slowing down and cooling the air, causing the heavier oil particles to condense and separate.
 This collected oil is then safely drained back into the oil pan.
 The result is that your engine’s intake receives cleaner air, which is essential for proper combustion and long-term health.
 This makes an AOS one of the most effective performance parts for preserving engine integrity.

-Why the Factory PCV System Isn't Enough
+Why Your Factory PCV System Falls Short

 Subaru’s unique boxer engine design is prone to higher-than-average oil consumption, a condition known as blow-by.
 The horizontal layout of the pistons can allow more oil to get past the piston rings and into the crankcase ventilation system.
 While the factory Positive Crankcase Ventilation (PCV) system is designed to handle this, it can be quickly overwhelmed, especially in modified or hard-driven vehicles.
 When the stock system can't keep up, oil-laden air is fed directly into your intake manifold.
 This lowers your fuel's octane rating and can lead to uncontrolled combustion events, a dangerous condition known as detonation.
 That's why so many owners consider an AOS one of the essential Subaru STI upgrades.

-Performance Problems an AOS Solves
+Common STI Problems an AOS Can Fix

 The primary job of an AOS is to prevent the catastrophic engine damage that can result from oil entering the combustion chamber.
 When oil mixes with your air and fuel, it effectively lowers the octane of the fuel, making it more likely to ignite prematurely under pressure.
 This is detonation, and it can destroy pistons and lead to the infamous "ringland failure" that many Subaru owners fear.
 By keeping oil out of the intake, an AOS maintains your fuel's octane rating, allowing for a more complete and controlled combustion.
 This not only protects your engine from expensive damage but also helps maintain consistent power output and efficiency.

-AOS vs. Catch Can: What's the Difference?
+AOS vs. Catch Can: What's the Real Difference?

 While both an AOS and a catch can are designed to remove oil from crankcase vapor, they function differently.
 A catch can is a simpler, passive system; it’s a container that collects oil, water, and fuel vapors, which you must manually drain at regular intervals.
 An AOS, on the other hand, is an active system.
 It separates the oil and automatically returns it to the engine, making it a maintenance-free solution.
 While a catch can holds everything it collects, an AOS is designed to primarily return oil.
 For a set-it-and-forget-it solution that ensures your engine always has clean air, an AOS is the superior choice for most drivers.